FRINXio/translation-units-docs/Configuration datasets/Interfaces/LAG interfaces/bundle_bfd.md

     ]
 }

-//TODO: bfd configuration not available in open-config
+//TODO: bfd configuration not available in openconfig

 ```